anaga-dev/pixel/README.md

 You're more than welcome to help to improve this project.
 Check our [contributing](https://github.com/anaga-dev/pixel/blob/main/CONTRIBUTING.md) guidelines if you're interested in helping!

+## Support us

+If you are enjoying Anaga Pixel and want to help us devote more time and resources to the project, please consider becoming a sponsor.
+Thank you!

 ## Authors

 * [AzazelN28](https://github.com/azazeln28)